Solving Sudoku puzzles

 end

-This function is crucial for following all three rules in the sudoku grid filling process.
+This feature is crucial for following all three rules in the process of completing the Sudoku grid.

 function remove_numbers!(grid, num_to_remove)